tyosgood/JTAPIcfamultiple/README.md

-# jtapi-samples
+# JTAPI Light Control

 ## Overview

-Sample Java programs demonstrating usage of the Cisco JTAPI API for call control.
+Proof of concept using JTAPI to monitor the state of CUCM registered devices and trigger a lamp based on the state of the device.

+The program reads the contents of a CSV file with the device names and the cooresponding smart relay URL and then monitors those devices

+Based off DevNet JTAPI sample - `superProvider_deviceStateServer` - Demonstrates using CiscoProvider.createTerminal() to dynamically create a terminal by device name using the 'Superprovider' feature, then retrieves and monitors the device for device-side status changes using the 'Device State Server' feature.

 Visit the [DevNet JTAPI Site](https://developer.cisco.com/site/jtapi)

-## Available samples

-- `makeCall` - basic make-call example.

-- `sendData` - Opens a phone and performs a CiscoTerminal.sendData() request to send an [IP Phone Services](https://developer.cisco.com/site/ip-phone-services/) 'Hello World' message to the phone's display.

-- `superProvider_deviceStateServer` - Demonstrates using CiscoProvider.createTerminal() to dynamically create a terminal by device name using the 'Superprovider' feature, then retrieves and monitors the device for device-side status changes using the 'Device State Server' feature.

-- `dialViaOffice` - Implements a 'dial via office' senario, where a phone calls a CTI Route Point, which makes a new outbound call to a target DN, and then redirects both calls to a CTI Port which transfers the two calls together.

-- `conference` - Implements a 3-way ad hoc conference scenario.

-- `playmedia` - Answer an inbound call on a CTI Port, then play an audio file using the [gstreamer-java](https://github.com/gstreamer-java/gst1-java-core) framework (see [GStreamer Downloads](https://gstreamer.freedesktop.org/download/) to install - present by default in Ubuntu Linux.)

 ## Requirements